Jia Feifan

-Jia Feifan (贾非凡; born 13 January 2001) is a Chinese footballer who plays as a midfielder for Qingdao Hainiu.
+Jia Feifan (贾非凡; born 13 January 2001) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Beijing Guoan.

 Club career

 Jia started his career with Chinese side Shandong Taishan.
 He was regarded as a prospect while playing for the club.
 In 2020, he was sent on loan to Chinese side Zibo Cuju.

+On 14 January 2026, Jia joined Chinese Super League club Beijing Guoan on a permanent transfer.

 International career

-Jia is a China youth international.
+Jia was a China youth international.
 He has captained the China national under-23 football team.

 Style of play

 Jia mainly operates as a midfielder.
 He has been described as an "engineer-type player".